lentinj/tp-compact-keyboard/tp-tablet2/README.md

 * Gently pry the keyboard from the metal backing plate it's glued to
   * The keyboard ribbon cable loops around underneath the trackpoint buttons, don't pry there
   * The trackpoint ribbon is underneath the trackpoint
-  * Do **not** pry the backing plate away from the bottom plastic, whilst some screws are visible and it looks like it will come off that way, there are more screws underneath the keyboard.q
+  * Do **not** pry the backing plate away from the bottom plastic, whilst some screws are visible and it looks like it will come off that way, there are more screws underneath the keyboard.
 * Undo all the metal backing plate screws.

 Drivers